 “Alongside his research team, he interviews thousands of students across Milwaukee-area high schools and universities and analyzes their responses using qualitative methods that look for shared patterns and meanings.

-“The goal of his work is to translate student experiences into concrete policy recommendations that improve dual enrollment programs at the local and state level.
-Shana explains that many of the challenges students face are both logistical and emotional.”
+“The goal of his work is to translate student experiences into concrete policy recommendations that improve dual enrollment programs at the local and state level.”

-While there are several dual enrollment program options, including ones where high school teachers offer a college course at the high school, Shana recommends taking “the more collegey option”—Early College Credit Program.
-“It requires the assumption that the student has a ride to get to the college but being on campus has big benefits,” he said.
-“They gain self-confidence and learn self-navigation skills like, who do I call at UWM if I don’t know where to part or how to email a professor.
+While there are several dual enrollment program options, including ones where high school teachers offer college courses at the high school, Shana recommends taking “the more collegey option” — the Early College Credit Program.
+“The student has to have transportation to the college, but being on campus has big benefits,” he said.
+“They gain self-confidence and learn self-navigation skills, like how to email a professor or who to call if you don’t know where to park on campus.

-“But you’re really rolling the dice if your student does not take it seriously,” he emphasized.
-“Two bad dual enrollment classes in two concurrent, two semesters back-to-back could put a kid in early academic probation.
-If they take it seriously, it can save you a lot of money.
-If not, it will really bite you.”
+“You’re really rolling the dice if your student does not take it seriously,” he emphasized.
+“Two bad dual enrollment classes in two concurrent semesters could put a kid in early academic probation.”

 Students’ first-hand experiences

-Jana El Sheik, 17, is a native Arabic language speaker at Franklin High School.
+Jana Elsheik, 17, is a native Arabic speaker at Franklin High School.
 When she applied to the Early College Credit Program, she wasn’t sure what level Arabic class she needed.
-She applied to all of them so her school would accept her to take the classes, then she reached out to UWM Arabic senior faculty Khuloud Labanieh, Ph.D.
+She applied to all of them so her school would accept any of them, then she reached out to UWM Arabic senior faculty Khuloud Labanieh, Ph.D.
 Labanieh tested her to determine her appropriate level.
 Now a high school senior, she has reached the highest level in UWM’s Arabic language program.

 Her mother agrees.
 “I want my kids to know about other languages,” said Mostafa.
 “I encourage them to take Spanish, Arabic, any language.
 It’s a great addition to their education.